codecupboard/helloworld/README.md

 # helloworld
 Starter repository
-Basic program that returns"Hello World" to teh console.
+Basic program that returns"Hello World" to the console.